iPad Mini 5 Review

 - iOS 12

 Apple’s iPad Mini 5 is an odd device.
-It looks exactly like the brand’s original 7.9-inch slate from 2012, but it packs the same internals as the latest iPhone XS.
+It looks exactly like the brand’s original 7.9-inch slate from 2012, but it packs the same internals as an iPhone XS.

 Apple’s domination of the tablet market is no more apparent than with the iPad Mini 5.
 There’s no-one else making a small tablet that comes anywhere close to being a better buy than this, and that shows in the fact that Apple has once again opted to go with the same design.